ztlpn/minilp/README.md

 * Problems can be defined via an API or parsed from an [MPS](https://en.wikipedia.org/wiki/MPS_(format)) file.

 Warning: this is an early-stage project.
-Although the library is already quite powerful, it will probably cycle, lose precision or panic on some harder problems.
+Although the library is already quite powerful and fast, it will probably cycle, lose precision or panic on some harder problems.
 Please report bugs and contribute code!